vblanco20-1/vulkan-guide/vkguide_new_source/chapter_1/vulkan_mainloop_code.md

 We are going to copy the command buffer handle from our FrameData into a variable named `cmd`. this is to shorten all other references to it.
 Vulkan handles are just a 64 bit handle/pointer, so its fine to copy them around, but remember that their actual data is handled by vulkan itself.

 Now we call `vkResetCommandBuffer` to clear the buffer.
-This will generally completly remove the commands and likely free its memory.
+This will completly remove all commands and likely free its memory.
 We can now start the command buffer again with `vkBeginCommandBuffer`.
 On the cmdBeginInfo, we will give it the flag `VK_COMMAND_BUFFER_USAGE_ONE_TIME_SUBMIT_BIT`.
 This is optional, but we might get a small speedup from our command encoding if we can tell the drivers that this buffer will only be submitted and executed once.
 We are only doing 1 submit per frame before the command buffer is reset, so this is perfectly good for us.

 With the command buffer recording started, let's add commands to it.
-We will first transition the swapchain image into a drawable layout, then perform a VkCmdClear on it, and then transition it back for a display optimal layout.
+We will first transition the swapchain image into a drawable layout, then perform a VkCmdClear on it, and finally transition it back for a display optimal layout.

 This means we are going to need a way to transition images as part of a command buffer instead of using a renderpass, so we are going to add it as a function on vk_images.h